aehrc/PEPS/README.md

 # PEPS2

 [PEPS2.ipynb](PEPS2.ipynb) uses a different way to simulate phenotype.
-Instead of assigning random phenotype and computing Risk genotypes based on random phenotype, PEPS2 compute the Risk genotype using mathematics.
+Instead of assigning random phenotype and computing Risk genotypes based on random phenotype, PEPS2 computes the Risk genotype using mathematics.

+PEPS2 requier "seed" parameter in the config file.
+An example config file: [config-peps2.json](SampleData/config-peps.json) An example processed notebook: [PEPS2.html](SampleData/PEPS2.html) PEPS2 is available in notebook format only.